johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 .. tip::

   The contents of the paste buffer are preserved when opening another map file.
-Although you can only edit a single map at a given time, this enables you to copy-paste whole or partial levels between two maps.
+Although you can only edit a single map at a given time, this allows you to copy-paste whole or partial levels between two maps.